Dizz111/ansible_demo_lab/README.md

-this is a test ansible repository for pod 10 test drive
+this is a test ansible repository for pod 10 test drive automation